jsmesami/imposter-backend/SPEC.md

     "char_limit": 20,              // Character limit (optional).
 Used by frontend UI.
     "order": 1,                    // Order of the field within the frontend UI (optional).
     "widget": "textarea",          // Input widget the FE should use (optional). "input" (default) or "textarea".
+    "hidden": true,                // If the field is hidden on the FE (optional).
+Default is false.
-    "mandatory": true              // If the field must be filled.
+    "mandatory": true              // If the field must be filled (optional).
 Default is false.
   }
 }
 ```